 - Water Potentilla shrubs during prolonged dry spells.
 The plant survives without consistent watering but thrives when it gets plenty of moisture.
 This Native American shrub grows wild in boggy soils.

-- Give the shrubs a shovelful of compost in late spring as the flower buds begin to swell, or fertilize it with a complete fertilizer.
+- Give the shrub a shovelful of compost in late spring as the flower buds begin to swell, or fertilize it with a complete fertilizer.